-- 1. Amending Canon No. 43 deals with various matters that do not merit separate, free-standing legislation. - 2.
-The annex shows the text of the Canons as proposed to be amended by the provisions of the Amending Canon where the effect of an amendment is not readily apparent from the Amending Canon itself.
+- 1. Amending Canon No. 43 deals with various matters that do not merit separate, freestanding legislation. - 2.
+The Annex to these Explanatory Notes shows the text of the Canons as proposed to be amended by the draft Amending Canon where the effect of an amendment is not readily apparent from the Amending Canon itself.